 Keenan Ganz (he/him) is a PhD student in the Remote Sensing and Geospatial Analysis Laboratory at UW.
 He studies canopy temperature in conifer forests at multiple scales: in situ thermometers, drone thermography, and satellite imagery.
 Keenan is interested in developing software to refine canopy temperature measurements, and in using these data to monitor forest health.

-Announcements,
+Conclusion and Announcements,

 Friday Event Ends,